Nda-Isaiah, The Unforgettable Benefactor

 “Editor,” he said, “you are not going to resign.
 The company will not accept your resignation letter even if you submit one.
 So go back to your work and learn to tolerate others.
 Learn to grow a thick skin and always remember that what is important is the work you have been assigned to do.
 Don’t allow critics or anyone to distract you.”

-“I bursted into tears.
+“I busted into tears.
 He waited until I cried my heart out, but still repeated those words.
 I felt a deep hatred for him for being so callous – or so I thought.

 “If there is one thing I hate, it is opportunism.
 And so, as a personal policy, I try to keep some distance from friends or benefactors once they assume a position of power, unless they make deliberate efforts to draw me close.
 I mostly only resume that relationship after they leave political office, and this is one policy that has been serving me very well.
 And so, my contact with Malam Abba Kyari has been rather limited since he assumed office in the State House four years ago.
 But I make bold to say he is one person who does not forget his friends, even if they choose to keep a distance from him, as I have chosen to do.